 Who are the most at risk of suffering from gambling addiction?
 While anyone is susceptible to compulsive gambling under the most unfortunate circumstances, it is more likely to occur with young to middle-aged men, especially if someone else in their family also suffered from a gambling addiction.
 This can happen to anyone, but the demographic described is statistically more at risk than others.

 It’s always easier to stop addiction before it starts.
 That’s why Prevention Lane (preventionlane.org/prevention-topics/problem-gambling-prevention)(Lane County Public Health), a non-profit organization, works with people who show early signs of gambling addiction so they can stop a problem in its tracks before it becomes severe.
 The website has plenty of tips and educational resources to help people identify a problem and cut back or even quit gambling if necessary.

 Help & Treatment

-If a gambling addiction issue is beyond prevention, you or someone you know could benefit from inpatient or outpatient treatment.
-The National Council on Problem Gambling (NCPG) can help you locate a treatment facility in your state, offers resources online to help with addiction (as well as prevention resources, in addition to Prevention Lane), and has a 24-hour confidential hotline if you need to talk to a professional about your problem.
-You can reach the NCPG at 800-522-4700 or even talk to someone in a live chat through its website.
+If a gambling addiction issue is beyond prevention, you or someone you know could benefit from an inpatient or outpatient treatment program.
+The National Council on Problem Gambling (NCPG) can help you locate a treatment facility in your state.
+They also offer online resources online to help with addiction (as well as prevention resources, in addition to Prevention Lane) and has a 24-hour confidential hotline.
+If you need to talk to a professional about your problem, you can reach the NCPG at 800-522-4700 or even talk to someone on the live chat facility on its website.

 Therapy & Mental Health Care

-Please take these resources as education and not fear.
+Please take these resources as a form of education rather than fear.
 Most people gamble responsibly without any problems or addictions.
 So don’t take this as a sign not to gamble, but instead to be aware of the signs that lead to addiction.
 If you or anyone you know shows these signs of gambling addiction, don’t wait.
 Seek help immediately so you can solve the issue before it takes hold of your life.